oktaytuncay/Kubernetes/kubernetes.md

 3. Use the `kubectl edit pod <pod-name>` command to edit pod properties.

-### Multi-Container Pods
+## Multi-Container Pods

-The question often arises, **Should I deploy my microservices stack to a single Pod with multiple containers, or should I create multiple Pods, each running a single microservice?**
+The question often arises, **<span style="color:red"> Should I deploy my microservices stack to a single Pod with multiple containers, or should I create multiple Pods, each running a single microservice? </span>**

 The short answer is to operate a single microservice per Pod.
 This modus operandi promotes a decentralized, decoupled, and distributed architecture.
 Furthermore, it helps with rolling out new versions of a microservice without necessarily interrupting other parts of the system.

 So what’s the point of running multiple containers in a Pod then?
 There are two common use cases.

-Sometimes, you’ll want to initialize your Pod by executing setup scripts, commands, or any other kind of preconfiguration procedure before the application container should start.
-This logic runs in a so-called init container.
+Sometimes, you’ll want to initialize your Pod by executing setup scripts, commands, or any other kind of pre-configuration procedure before the application container should start.
+This logic runs in so-called `initContainers`.

-Other times, you’ll want to provide helper functionality that runs alongside the application container to avoid the need to bake the logic into application code.
-For example, you may want to massage the log output produced by the application.
-Containers running helper logic are called sidecars.
+Or, you'll want to provide helper functions that run alongside the application container to avoid the need to convert logic to application code.
+For example, you may want to have the log output produced by the application.
+Containers that run auxiliary logic are called `sidecar` patterns.

-#### Init Containers
+### Init Containers

 Init containers are always started before the main application containers, which means they have their own lifecycle.